haroldshields/Ruby-Photoshop-Interface/README.md

 You may have to modify the name of the Photoshop application in `execute_script.applescript` to match your Mac version.
 On Windows, the Photoshop version is specified as an integer found in the key registry (e.g: `Photoshop.Application.90`).

-If you wait > 30 seconds to respond to the alert messages in Photoshop, the timeout will be exceeded and an `AppleEventTimeoutError` will be thrown.
-This timeout can be changed on line 9 of `ruby_code_for_mac.rb`.
+If you wait > script_timeout seconds to respond to the alert messages in Photoshop, the timeout will be exceeded and an `AppleEventTimeoutError` (Mac) or `DoJavaScriptFileTimeoutError` (Windows) will be thrown.

-The Windows version has a timeout block specified but does not actually exit the block upon reaching the time_out value.
-More work needs to be done on this portion to get Ruby to exit the block upon timeout.